A fun and engaging leadership program delivered at your school for upper primary students.

-The full-day experience educates and empowers students to be the best they can be.
-Throughout the day students explore the acronym HEART in a series of fun and zany activities that summarise:
+This full-day experience educates and empowers students to be the best leaders they can be.
+Throughout the day students explore the acronym HEART in a series of fun challenges that summarise:

-A ctive and Aware – becoming more away of personal strengths and how they can be used to take positive action as a leader
+A ctive and Aware – becoming more aware of personal strengths and how they can be used to take positive action as a leader.

 A series of fun and engaging activities each linked to a pertinent message, which allows students to reflect on the importance of strong and respectful relationships.
 This energetic and interactive presentation explores the foundations of building relationships with others.